akabuda050/newsxlive-newscatcher/README.md

 - Set `SEND_EMAILS` to true

 # Misc
-If you want to fetch old news too you can set `TODAY_ONLY` to rue
+If you want to fetch old news too you can set `TODAY_ONLY` to true